Israel Abanikanda: New York Jets

 Abanikanda was selected by the New York Jets in the fifth round (143rd overall) of the 2023 NFL draft.
 He made his NFL debut in Week 11 against the Bills.
 As a rookie, he appeared in six games and had 22 carries for 70 rushing yards.

 On December 2, 2024, Abanikanda was waived by the Jets.

 San Francisco 49ers

 On December 3, 2024, the San Francisco 49ers claimed Abanikanda off of waivers.

 On July 24, 2025, Abanikanda was waived by the 49ers.

 Green Bay Packers

 On July 25, 2025, Abanikanda was claimed off waivers by the Green Bay Packers.
 He was released by the Packers on August 26, as part of final roster cuts and re-signed to the practice squad the next day.
 The Packers released Abanikanda on September 8.

+Dallas Cowboys

+On November 30, 2025, Abanikanda was signed to the Dallas Cowboys' practice squad.
+He signed a reserve/future contract on January 6, 2026.

+On August 30, 2026, Abanikanda was waived by the Cowboys as part of final roster cuts and signed to the practice squad the next day.
+On September 12, he was signed to the active roster after running back Malik Davis was placed on injured reserve.
+He was waived on September 15 and re-signed to the practice squad two days later.